JanCraymer/FS22_DriveLever/README.md

 ### 2. Use a dedicated Joystick
 If you want to use a dedicated joystick as a drive lever you can assign axes to separate bindings in the input options.
-You also have to change a config value in the `DriveLever.xml` file that you can find in your savegame folder.
+You also have to change a config value in the `DriveLever.xml` file that you can find in your modSettings folder.
 If the file is not there please start the savegame and enable the mod once.
 The file should appear during the loading process.
 Within the file you need to change this line